-- 3 A New Zealand international airline is a New Zealand air transport enterprise that - is designated, or seeking to be designated, as an airline that is entitled to offer air transport services as a New Zealand airline under an air services agreement (or similar arrangement) between New Zealand and any other country or territory, or - has its principal place of business in New Zealand and is operating, or seeking to operate, a scheduled international air service under the single aviation market arrangements set out in the air services agreement in force between New Zealand and Australia. - 4 A scheduled international air service is: - a particular series of flights has been determined by the Licensing Authority to be a scheduled international air service; and - in relation to a New Zealand international airline, includes a seventh freedom. - In making a determination to be a scheduled international air service, the Licensing Authority may take into account the substantive nature of the flights, the manner of operation (including regularity and frequency) and whether the flights are open to the public.
+- 3 A New Zealand international airline is a New Zealand air transport enterprise that - is designated, or seeking to be designated, as an airline that is entitled to offer air transport services as a New Zealand airline under an air services agreement (or similar arrangement) between New Zealand and any other country or territory, or - has its principal place of business in New Zealand and is operating, or seeking to operate, a scheduled international air service under the single aviation market arrangements set out in the air services agreement in force between New Zealand and Australia. - 4 A scheduled international air service is: - a particular series of flights has been determined by the Licensing Authority to be a scheduled international air service; and - o in relation to a New Zealand international airline, includes a seventh freedom. - 5 In making a determination to be a scheduled international air service, the Licensing Authority may take into account the substantive nature of the flights, the manner of operation (including regularity and frequency) and whether the flights are open to the public.

-Restricted scheduled international air service
+Scheduled international air service (excluding restricted scheduled international air service)

-- When a scheduled international air service is subject to any restriction in relation to capacity, routes or traffic rights under an air services agreement (or similar arrangement) between New Zealand and any other country or territory, the air service is known as a restricted scheduled international air service. - 7 Section 176 of the Act requires that anyone intending to carry on a scheduled international air service in New Zealand must apply for a licence. - The Minister of Transport (the Minister) is the Licensing Authority for New Zealand international airline applicants seeking a licence for a restricted scheduled international air service. - 9 Where there is no air services agreement with the country that the New Zealand international airline is intending to operate to, the Ministry of Transport (the Ministry) will seek direction from the Minister on granting the licence.
+- 6 Section 176 of the Act requires that anyone intending to carry on a scheduled international air service in New Zealand must apply for a licence - 7 The Minister of Transport (the Minister) is the Licensing Authority for New Zealand international airline applicants seeking a licence for a restricted scheduled international air service.
+The Secretary for Transport (Secretary) is the Licensing Authority for New Zealand international airlines seeking a licence for a scheduled international air service in all other cases, ie where an international air service license is not subject to any restriction in relation to capacity or route of flights.

+&lt;sup>1 Under section 178(1)(b) of the Civil Aviation Act 2023